bertis-informatics/msmu/mkdocs/how-it-works/data.md

 Although different search tools output either one consolidated table or multiple separate tables, their contents can typically be organized into two main conceptual parts:

-- Evidence data - Identification data with feature-level annotations
+- Identification data - Identification data with feature-level annotations
 - Quantification data - Quantitative values for features across samples

 While each tool’s schema differs, all of them describe the same core identification and quantification features needed to construct peptide- and protein-level data suitable for comparative proteomics.